nuccleon/curly-palm-tree/README.md

 # Pushover for HTTP

-A simple HTTP api for the [Pushover](https://pushover.net) sercvice.
+A simple HTTP api for the [Pushover](https://pushover.net) sercice.
-This is to make the service accessible for smaller devices that does not support https.
+This is to make the service accessible for smaller (e.g. embedded) devices that does not support https.

 ### Install via composer